 John's family tree John was born in Swafield to Robert (1805-1888) a husbandman and Emma (nee Cardigans).
 His brother Robert also moved to Trunch and was a carrier who married Jane Gibbons.
 Further back Robert's father was also a John (1781 - 1850) and he was born in Trunch where his first two children were born but by 1814 he was working as a farmer in Swafield.
 Going further back, John's father was another Robert from Trunch (1750- ?) and his father was Henry.

 Zachariah Steward This unusual name comes into the picture when Zachariah married Elizabeth Bushell in Trunch in 1771.
 He came from Barton Turf and he was born sometime before his father (also Zachariah) died in 1753, although he was baptised later.
 He and Elizabeth lived in Barton Turf after their marriage and had at least 3 children, including a Zachariah.
-Then in 1786 Zachariah Steward of Chulmleigh (Devon) farmer and Samuel Bushell of Coldreg (Devon) farmer were executors for the will of Elizabeth Bushell of Knapton, widow, deceased.
-It seems likely that this was the will of the mother in law of the Zachariah who married in Trunch but how he and his brother-in-law ended up farming in Devon is still a mystery!
+Then in 1786 Zachariah Steward of Chulmleigh (Devon) farmer and Samuel Bushell of Coldreg (Devon) farmer were executors for the will of Elizabeth Bushell of Knapton.
+This was the will of the mother in law of the Zachariah who married in Trunch but how he and his brother-in-law ended up farming in Devon is still a mystery!

 Was a Trunch Steward transported?
 In 1787 the Ipswich Journal reported that William Steward of Trunch, mariner, was committed to Norwich Castle on suspicion of robbing the dwelling house of Ephraim Batterbee of Trunch, baker.
 It said that he and Thomas Neal had confessed to stealing 4 and a half guineas and 30s in halfpence.
 If guilty it is possible that they would have been transported to Australia on one of the first ships to make that journey but so far I have no definite proof that they were transported.